Midoriii/Cocktail-Recommender/README.md

 # Cocktail Recommender

 A PV254 project.
 A Content-based cocktail recommender, works by first building a user profile of drinks and then recommends additional cocktails based on user's liking.
-Yo can find working application here: http://drinks.mattadev.eu/
+You can find working application here: http://drinks.mattadev.eu/

 ## Requirements